dankrad/kzg-ceremony-specs/docs/participant/participant.md

 ### Updating the contribution file

-Once the participant has fetched the `contribution.json` file, for each of the `Contributions`s within they MUST perform the following actions:
+Once the participant has fetched the `contribution.json` file, for each of the `Contribution`s within they MUST perform the following actions:

 - Generate the secrets:
     - Sample a secret `x` from their CSPRNG as per Generating randomness above